davidcarbonis/brunel-nTuples/README.md

 //////////////////////////////////

-CMSSW_5_3_20 branch can be used for CMSSW_5_3_X generally speaking.
+CMSSW_5_3_X branch can be used for CMSSW_5_3_20 onwards generally speaking.
 Hasn't been checked for earlier runs.

 Alexander.